richierich25/weather-bot/README.md

 ## 🤝 Contributors

-We encourage you to contribute to Open Sauced!
-Please check out the [Contributing guide](CONTRIBUTING.md) for guidelines about how to proceed.
+We encourage you to contribute.
+Please check out the [Contributing guide](CONTRIBUTING.md) for guidelines on how to proceed.
 Thanks goes to these wonderful people:

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <table>